nodiscc/xsrv/README.md

 AVAILABLE COMMANDS:
-install-ansible     install ansible in a virtualenv init                initialize the playbook from example files deploy              deploy the host (run ansible playbook) config-host         edit host configuration config-playbook     edit the playbook (host roles) config-inventory    edit hosts inventory show-defaults       show roles configuration defaults check               simulate deployment/report items that would be changed shell               open a SSH shell on the host logs                view system logs on the host
+install-ansible     install ansible in a virtualenv init                initialize the playbook from example files deploy              run deployment/configuration config-host         edit host configuration config-playbook     edit the list of roles (playbook) config-inventory    edit the list of hosts (inventory) check               simulate deployment/report items that would be changed shell               open a SSH shell on the host logs                view system logs on the host